 From the jungles of Costa Rica back to Boston, she began studying the body in more depth, including how to support expecting mamas.
 Love took her westward, where she grew her own family and taught for years at Yoga Tree, a San Francisco yoga tradition.
 There, she continued her studies with Jane Austin and Harvey Deutch, deep wells of knowledge in prenatal yoga and yoga therapeutics, respectively.

-A yoga student for 20 years and a teacher for almost 15 years, Erica’s classes are uplifting and playful, yet rooted in functional movement and the great inquiry of the self.
+A yoga student for 20 years and a teacher for over 15 years, Erica’s classes are uplifting and playful, yet rooted in functional movement and the great inquiry of the self.
 She continues to draw inspiration from her loved ones, students, and life experiences.

 In Her Words